Boussau/boussau.github.io/tutorials/simulatingDNAEvolution/index.md

 ---------------------------------------------------
 {:.subsubsection}

-Now that we have explicited our three hypotheses, we need to turn them into a probabilistic model.
+Now that we have made our three hypotheses explicit, we need to turn them into a probabilistic model.
 Hypothesis 3 means that we want to draw our initial state from a discrete uniform distribution with 4 states: